ahopness/ThoughtCabinet/README.md

 MORE AT: [https://lucasangelo.dev/thought-cabinet/](https://lucasangelo.dev/thought-cabinet/)

+# AI USAGE WARNING

+If you try to do any modfications to this codebase using an AI agent, the **AGENTS.md** file will block you.
+I wrote it with the purpose of only using AI answerer documantation and bug questions, if you need it for anything else i recommend **deleting the file**.

 ## TODOs
 - add button to save media to storage
 - replace all file pickers with https://github.com/vinceglb/FileKit